 Now, people upgrade BIOS for many reasons.

-Some people upgrade BIOS in order to enable support for newer CPUs, others upgrade BIOS in order to get better options and features to control their hardware.
+Some people upgrade BIOS to enable support for newer CPUs; others upgrade BIOS to get better options and features to control their hardware.

-But in all cases, upgrading the BIOS is a complicated and a very dangerous endeavor.
+But in all cases, upgrading the BIOS is complicated and very dangerous.

 Here are the common issues that can lead to a bricked motherboard:

 A powerful failure during BIOS updates is one of the most common causes of motherboards getting bricked.